tomgxz/Kraken/README.md

 graph TD
   A(data-kraken-editable-text is clicked) --> B("Style the element\n appropriately") & E("Inside the text element\n of the selected element\n (h1, p, etc), append a text\n input element") & G("When the input\n loses focus")
-  E --> F("Remove the text from the\n element and set it as the\n content for the input") B --> C("Add a colored underline\n to the text to indicate\n that it is selected for\n text editing") --> D("Copy all styling of the\n text into the newly generated\n input so that it is seamless")
+  E --> F("Remove the text from the\n element and set it as the\n content for the input") B --> C("Add a coloured underline\n to the text to indicate\n that it is selected for\n text editing") --> D("Copy all styling of the\n text into the newly generated\n input so that it is seamless")
   G --> H("Fetch the content\n of the input") --> I("Remove the input\n and replace it with the\n stored content")
 ```
 #### Multi-user system algorithms
-A lot of the SQL and multi-user algorithms are handled by libraries that I am using, which means that I can use function calls such as `login_user(user)` from the `flask_login` library, or `user = self.User.query.filter_by(user_id=username).first()` that uses an inherited class in the `models.py` file to perform an SQL query.
-As such, it will reduce a lot of the programming work I will need to do, as I can simply call a function from a different module to do it for me.
+A lot of the SQL and multi-user algorithms are handled by libraries that are being used, which means that function calls can be used, such as `login_user(user)` from the `flask_login` library or `user = self.User.query.filter_by(user_id=username).first()` that uses an inherited class in the `models.py` file to perform an SQL query.
+As such, it will reduce a lot of the programming work required, as I can call a function from a different module to do it for me.

 The main things that the multi-user system should be able to do are:
 - Read and write to an SQL database that contains information on the users and their sites
-- Use the database to allow the user to login
+- Use the database to allow the user to log in
 - Use the database to allow a new user to sign up
 - Verify the user's inputs to make sure they are valid
 - Use the database to organise sites and permissions
 - Use the database to store and create sites for the users
-- Generate folders and files on the server to store user and site infomation
+- Generate folders and files on the server to store user and site information
 - Import and export sites that are stored in the database and on the server

 ##### Login page